What is the Sales Velocity Equation?

 If you are looking to increase the number of opportunities, you need to ensure marketing and sales teams are working very closely to:

 - Align on the definition of well qualified and your ICP.

 - That marketing is focused not on volume of leads, but on the quality.
-This means changing their focus, and bonus programs, around new definitions and approaches.
+This means changing their focus, and their compensation plan, to align with your new approaches.

 - Ensure your inside sales team is fully trained to have effective conversations.

-- Ensure your inside sales team is able to correctly prioritize and customize their outreach efforts to personalize to each lead’s potential needs.
+- Help your SDRs prioritize and customize their outreach efforts to personalize to each lead’s potential needs.

 Average Deal Size